neu-cs4530/fall23-team-project-group-409/README.md

 Running the application locally entails running both the backend service and a frontend.

+### Group 409 Information
+Hello.
+The instructions to running our town is really similar to the original instructions.
+Please go to our [final report](https://docs.google.com/document/d/1qlpTJBVoq2mti3tbF0cRTTmZ2vdeHzGExvVaKljuB1U/edit?usp=sharing) to find all of the instructions to run our game.
+The main chnages in the setup instructions is the additional running of a database and changes to the creation of .env files.

+Please contact Andrew Lee for additional support.
+Thank you.

 ### Setting up the backend

 To run the backend, you will need a Twilio account.
 Twilio provides new accounts with $15 of credit, which is more than enough to get started.